fvilacrespo/building-ai-project/README.md

 * **Player Quality:** Individual player ratings and availability (injuries to key stars).

 **AI Techniques:**
-The comprehensive solution envisions a **Multi-modal Machine Learning Model** that weighs these diverse inputs using a combination of techniques:
+The comprehensive solution envisions a multi-modal machine learning model that weighs these diverse inputs using a combination of techniques:

-* **Weighted Analysis (Regression):** To calculate a specific "Excitement Score", we consider methods like **Linear Regression** for interpreting clear variable weights, and **Neural Networks** to capture complex, non-linear patterns in match momentum.
+* **Weighted Analysis (Regression):** To calculate a specific "Excitement Score", we consider methods like linear regression for interpreting clear variable weights, and neural networks to capture complex, non-linear patterns in match momentum.
-* **Classification:** To categorize matches into specific tiers (Tier 1: Thriller, Tier 2: Watchable, Tier 3: Slow), we explore algorithms such as **K-Nearest Neighbors (KNN)** to find similar historical matches.
+* **Classification:** To categorize matches into specific tiers (Tier 1: Thriller, Tier 2: Watchable, Tier 3: Slow), we explore algorithms such as k-nearest neighbors to find similar historical matches.

 ## Demo/Example/Experiment